Fengshui woodland: Mainland China

-Fengshui woodlands in the mainland are mainly located in the southern cities, Jiangxi, Hunan, Fujian, Guangdong, Guangxi, Yunnan and Anhui provinces, to name a few.
+Fengshui woodlands in the mainland are mainly located in the southern provinces, including Jiangxi, Hunan, Fujian, Guangdong, Guangxi, Yunnan and Anhui provinces.
 There are six in Jiangxi, one in Anhui, eight in Fujian, fifteen in Guangdong, four in Hunan and two in Yunnan.
 Shandong is the only province in the north of China that has one fengshui woodland.
 The examples above are typical ones, with such a broad territory, some fengshui woodlands are too small to be included.
-Unfortunately, due to the high degree of destruction and degradation in Fujian and Guangzhou provinces, the two paradigms of fengshui woodlands are lower than other woodlands.
+Unfortunately, due to the high degree of destruction and degradation in Fujian and Guangdong provinces, the two paradigms of fengshui woodlands are lower than other woodlands.

 Hong Kong

-Large fengshui woodlands are found mainly near the New Territories the northeastern border of which is a remote place.
+Large fengshui woodlands are found mainly in the New Territories, the northeastern border of which is a remote place.
 Thanks to the environment there, the large fengshui woodlands have avoided destruction and thus remained intact.
-Typical fengshui woodland also exist in Shatin, Tai Po and the junction of Lantau and the northwestern New Territories.
+Typical fengshui woodland also exist in Sha Tin, Tai Po and the junction of Lantau and the northwestern New Territories.
 However, the fengshui woodlands there have smaller size under the influence of human activities.
-Going south, there is one fengshui woodland in Hong Kong Island in Nam Feng Road.
+Going south, there is one fengshui woodland on Hong Kong Island at Nam Fung Road, along the south face of Mount Nicholson.